 Double-chainrings should not be a feature at this price point, with most brands capable of fitting 1x12 drivetrains, crafting a cleaner appearance for your bike, and better chain life, thanks to a straighter chain line.

 There is no excuse to feel uncomfortable on a mountain bike in the sub-$1,000 class either, as designers have experimented and discovered the best blend between slacker head angles and longer reach numbers, delivering superior high-speed stability and climbing comfort.

-Are full suspension mountain bikes worth it?
+Are full-suspension mountain bikes worth the extra expense?

 The fact that most big name manufacturers don't bother to risk their reputation on compromised low cost suspension bikes should be a warning too.
-That's because most full suspension rigs from 'bargain' brands have out dated geometry, poor quality forks and shocks and will actually ride worse than a sorted hardtail for the same money.
+That's because most full-suspension rigs from 'bargain' brands have out dated geometry, poor quality forks and shocks and will actually ride worse than a sorted hardtail for the same money.

 That said there are some brands, like the Marin and Vitus featured above, which manage to add front and rear suspension without sacrificing the overall performance of the bikes.
 Neither feature a dropper post though and components will generally be of a lower quality than a hardtail of the same price.

 What do I need before I can hit the trail?

 It goes without saying, but buying the best possible helmet you can afford is an absolute must before you even thing about hitting the trails.

 Getting pedals with your new bike isn't always a certain either, and due to them being a vital contact point getting the right ones is crucial.
 If you're a new rider looking to hone your skills, or a seasoned rider who values playing in the woods then the best flat pedals are what you need.
 But if XC is your vibe and maximum efficiency is a priority, the best clipless pedals are will deliver.